beom-park/beom-park.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am currently a postdoctoral researcher at the Korea Advanced Institute of Science and Technology (KAIST), working with Prof. Jaemyung Ahn at the <a href="https://sai.kaist.ac.kr">Strategic Aerospace Initiative (SAI)</a>.
+I am currently the Apollo 11 postdoctoral fellow at Purdue University.
 I received my M.S. and Ph.D. in the School of Aeronautics and Astronautics at Purdue University, advised by Prof. Kathleen Howell of the <a href="https://engineering.purdue.edu/people/kathleen.howell.1/index.html">Multi-Body Dynamics Research Group</a>.
 Prior to my graduate studies in the U.S., I earned my B.Sc. in Aerospace Engineering from Seoul National University, Korea.
+I was a visiting scholar at the Korea Advanced Institute of Science and Technology (KAIST), working with Prof. Jaemyung Ahn at the <a href="https://sai.kaist.ac.kr">Strategic Aerospace Initiative (SAI)</a>.

 My research focuses on astrodynamics, particularly spacecraft trajectory design, optimization, and multi-body dynamics.